Chornohora Wilderness Candidate

-The Hohe Tauern Wilderness is located in the south-western part of National Park Hohe Tauern, Salzburg.
+The Hohe Tauern Wilderness is located in the south-western part of National Park Hohe Tauern, Austria.
 The Hohe Tauern Wilderness is a landscape as it used to be all over the Alps after the last ice age, about 12,000 years ago.
 It is a large contiguous piece of Wilderness and it includes several important habitats types, such as abandoned alpine pastures, bare rocks, glaciers and freshly exposed land after glacier retreat.

 The Hainich WILDForest is embedded into the Hainich National Park, Germany.
 The Hainich National Park was founded in 1997.
 Over 90% of Hainich National Park is not in economic use, where nature is returning to its roots.
 In contrast to economic forests, the woodland in Hainich WILDForest may develop back, untouched, into a primeval woodland in the heart of Germany.

 The Čepkeliai Wilderness is embedded in the Dzūkija National Park and Čepkeliai Strict Nature Reserve, Lithuania. Čepkeliai Wilderness is the largest contiguous piece of Wilderness in Lithuania consisting of two areas: Čepkeliai and Musteika Strict Nature Reserves.
 It is located in the south-eastern corner of Lithuania and forms one ecological complex, representing the most valuable ecosystems of wetlands and surrounding forests, at the border with Belarus.